 Finally consider, “Do we then make void the law through faith?
 God forbid: yea, we establish the law.”
 (Ro 3:31) Paul has just spent two chapters explaining the relationship of Torah to the believer, yet it is Torah itself that Paul was accused of making void.
 (Ac 21:20-21) He answers the accusation in no uncertain terms: through the principle of justification by faith we establish Torah, we don’t make any part of it obsolete.

-Throughout the New Testament, whenever something other than Torah is clearly intended, we always find an adjective phrase within the context identifying a specific principle (or law); in no verse does the law appear by itself where it is inappropriate to read it as Torah.
+Throughout the New Testament, whenever something other than Torah is intended, we find wither an adjective phrase within the context identifying a specific principle (or law), or a set of man-made laws This triggers the tooltip where the context shows us it isn’t referring to Torah; in no verse does the phrase the law appear by itself where it is inappropriate to read it as Torah.
 This is therefore the most reasonable way to consistently interpret this phrase in scripture.

-If we’re not zealous of the law like Christ and the Twelve, serving the law like the Apostle Paul (Ro 7:25), it’s easy to deceive ourselves about what God expects of us in this life of faith.
-But as we look carefully at the words of Christ Himself, He is unmistakably clear:
+If we’re not zealous of the law like Christ and the Twelve, serving the law like the Apostle Paul (Ro 7:25a), it’s easy to deceive ourselves about what God expects of us in this life of faith.
+The nature which doesn’t submit to Torah is identified as the flesh (25b), or the carnal mind, which is enmity (or hatred) against God.
+(Ro 6:7) As we look carefully at what Christ Himself says about this, He is unmistakably clear:

 “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
 For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.
 Whosoever therefore shall break one of these least commandments, and shall teach men so, he shall be called the least in the kingdom of heaven: but whosoever shall do and teach them, the same shall be called great in the kingdom of heaven.”
 (Mt 5:17-19)

-It’s hard to imagine how He might be any more direct about the importance of all of us obeying Torah.
+It’s hard to imagine how He might be any more clear, direct and precise about the importance of all of us obeying Torah.